What are transfusions?

 Platelets are fragments of cells in blood that are another important part of the clotting process.
 They work with the clotting factors in plasma to help prevent unwanted bleeding.
 Platelets come from special cells called megakaryocytes.
 Like other early (immature) forms of blood cells, megakaryocytes are mainly found in the bone marrow.

 Platelets are usually found in the plasma, but like red blood cells, they can be separated from it.
 A unit of whole blood contains only a small volume of platelets.
 It takes the platelets from several units of whole blood (from different donors) to help keep a person from bleeding.
 A unit of platelets is defined as the amount that can be separated from a unit of whole blood.
-Unlike red blood cells, platelets do not have a blood type (see the section, "Blood types"), so patients can usually get platelets from any qualified donor.
+Unlike red blood cells, platelets do not have a blood type (see "Blood types" in the section "Blood component transfusion – what it involves."), so patients can usually get platelets from any qualified donor.
 For platelet transfusions, 6 to 10 units of these random donor platelets are usually combined and given to adult patients at one time (they are then called pooled platelets).

 Platelets can also be collected by apheresis.
 This is sometimes called plateletpheresis.
 In this procedure, a donor is hooked up to a machine that removes the blood, and keeps just the platelets.
 Then the rest of the blood cells and plasma are returned to the donor.
 Apheresis can collect enough platelets so that they don't have to be combined with platelets from other donors.
 Platelets collected in this way are called single donor platelets.
-(More information about this is available in the section on blood donation below.)
+(More information about this is available in the section, "blood donation.")

 Cryoprecipitate is the name given to the small fraction of plasma that separates out (precipitates) when plasma is frozen and then thawed in the refrigerator.
 It contains several clotting factors found in plasma, but they are now concentrated in a smaller amount of liquid.
 A unit of whole blood contains only a small amount of cryoprecipitate, so about 10 units of cryoprecipitate are usually pooled together for one transfusion.